stephanieangela03/Angklung-AR/README.md

 # Angklung AR App
- This Angklung AR application allows users to scan markers and see realistic 3D angklung models.
+ This Angklung AR application allows users to scan markers and see realistic 3D angklung models using Unity and Vuforia